ZaluskiDominik/circles-animation/README.md

 Circles are floating within canvas, bouncing from its borders.
 When mouse cursor is placed near a circle it starts growing to its maximal radius.
 When user clicks within canvas boundaries all circles starts moving to the point where the click occured.
 <h1> Installation </h1>
-To run the game on your local computer just clone the repository and launch index.html file.<br/>
+Clone the repository and launch index.html file.<br/>
-You can also try it online <a href="https://zaluskidominik.github.io/circles-animation/"> Run </a>
+Alternatively you can also try it online <a href="https://zaluskidominik.github.io/circles-animation/"> Run </a>